How to fluff pillows

 This doesn’t mean you’re destined to a life of furniture that looks like its seen one too many late nights.
 When you regularly fluff your pillows and cushions, you instantly breathe life back into your piece.
 It might just be the easiest room refresh possible.

-Regular fluffing and maintenance can also help extend the lifetime of your sofa.
+Regular maintenance and fluffing can also help extend the lifetime of your sofa.
 By helping the filling disperse evenly, all areas of the cushions receive equal wear.
 The extra body and thickness gives the frame of your sofa additional protection from rubbing and wear — kind of like airbags for the rest of your couch.
 Remember: a plump cushion is a stronger cushion.

 Not only will pillow fluffing make your space look better, it will feel better.
 You’ll notice a big change in the support you’re getting from the back cushions.
 Your tushy will thank you when it feels those newly fluffed seat cushions.